 Red Lips

-Rarely will a geisha colour in both lips fully in the Western style, as white creates optical illusions and colouring the lips fully would make them appear overly large.
-The lower lip is coloured partially, and the upper lip left white for maiko in her first year, after which the upper lip is coloured.
-Newly full-fledged geisha will colour in only the top lip fully.
-Most will wear the top lip coloured fully or stylized and the bottom lip in a curved stripe that does not follow the shape of the lip.
-She will round the bottom lips to create the illusion of a flower bud.
+Rarely will a geisha colour both lips fully in the Western style, as white creates optical illusions, and fully colouring the lips would make them appear overly large.
+The lower lip is coloured partially, and the upper lip is left white for a maiko in her first year, after which the upper lip is coloured.
+A newly full-fledged geisha will colour only the top lip.
+Most will wear the top lip coloured fully or stylised, and the bottom lip in a curved stripe that does not follow the shape of the lip.
+She will round the bottom lip to create the illusion of a flower bud.

 Red is also applied around the eyes.
 Young maiko might use more of it than older maiko, which would signify their youthfulness.